Akarkara Root and Testosterone: New Discovery or Hype?

 Secondly, most of the bioactive compounds (alkylamides) in the root are the same ones that can be found in Maca…

 I would of have bought the root myself for testing purposes, but I soon found that nobody really sells the herb it in its natural form.
-The only supplement that I found containing Akarkara, is that bottle of ‘Muscle Pharm Battle Fuel’ (affiliate link), that you can see on the image.
-However the supplement also contains plenty of other compounds, so it’s pretty useless for testing purposes anyway.
+The only supplement that I found containing Akarkara, is that bottle of ‘Muscle Pharm Battle Fuel’. (update 2018: there’s now more akarkara providers and Battle Fuel is discontinued).

 Here’s what the science says about Akarkara root: